-Education and learning is now nowhere limited to the chalky walls of classrooms and coaching classes.
+Education and learning are now nowhere limited to the chalky walls of classrooms and coaching classes.
 The penetration of internet services in every household has given a rise to the new age education – Edtech or education technology.
-With the introduction of smart classes, the shackles of physical presence were broken years ago and now the COVID-19 outbreak has made people-centric to online education.
+With the introduction of smart classes, the shackles of physical presence were broken years ago and now the Covid-19 outbreak has made people-centric to online education.

 Edtech is taking various forms, from Online tutoring to skill development; every type has created a separate market space for itself.
 The global online education market is projected to witness a CAGR of 9.23% during the forecast period to reach a total market size of US$319.167 billion in 2025, increasing from US$187.877 billion in 2019 as mentioned in the report.

 Incompetent staff, lack of innovative teaching methods and the need to evaluate the skill set frequently posed a problem to educational institutions and thus led to increased adoption of online education.
 The flexibility of time and course structure along with easy to adapt learning techniques are also factors that are fostering the growth of these platforms.